cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry for ZF3 is `3.0.1`.
+The current version of ZendSentry for ZF3 is `3.1.1`.
 It supports Zend Framework >= 3.0.
 For other versions see tags in the 1.* series as well as 2.* series.

 #Latest Changes
+- possibility to add extra context to the log event
 - Switch Raven dependency to new official sentry/sentry repository
-- Update ravenjs to latest version
 - Fix problem introduced by ZF BC break in ZF version 2.5.3 and branch of legacy branch

 # Important Changes